zenitsu0509/AutoLeetcode/README.md

 - **Login Issues**: Login to your leetcode from edge before running the script
 - **Dependencies**: Make sure all libraries are correctly installed, and you're using a compatible Python version.

-## Contributing

-If you'd like to contribute to this project, feel free to open a pull request!
-You can:
-- Report issues or bugs
-- Suggest new features
-- Improve the documentation

 ## Acknowledgments

 - [Selenium](https://www.selenium.dev/) for browser automation.